zeixcom/ui-element/docs-src/pages/components.md

 Now that you understand the basics, explore:

-- [Styling Components](styling-components.html) – Learn techniques to apply styles to components.
+- [Styling](styling.html) – Learn techniques to apply styles to components.
 - [Data Flow](data-flow.html) – Learn about passing state between components.

 </section>